Information-Theoretic Foundations for Machine Learning: Learning from iid Data

-\end{lemma} \begin{proof} In the proof below, we use the notation $f_{A^{(\ell:L)}}$ to denote the depth $L+1-\ell$ deep neural network with ReLU activation units and weights parameterized by $A^{(\ell:L)}$.
+\end{lemma} \begin{proof} In the proof below, we use the notation $f_{A^{(\ell:L)}}$ to denote the depth $L+1-\ell$ MLP with ReLU activation units and weights parameterized by $A^{(\ell:L)}$.

-where $(a)$ follows from Lemma \ref{le:true_input_inequality}, $(b)$ follows from Lemma \ref{le:max_entropy}, $(c)$ comes from the fact that for all $n$ and $x,y\in\Re^n$, $\|x-y\|^2 \geq \|\relu(x)-\relu(y)\|^2_2$, $(d)$ follows from Jensen's inequality, and $(e)$ follows from the independence and variance assumptions of the deep neural network data generating process. \end{proof}
+where $(a)$ follows from Lemma \ref{le:true_input_inequality}, $(b)$ follows from Lemma \ref{le:max_entropy}, $(c)$ comes from the fact that for all $n$ and $x,y\in\Re^n$, $\|x-y\|^2 \geq \|\relu(x)-\relu(y)\|^2_2$, $(d)$ follows from Jensen's inequality, and $(e)$ follows from the independence and variance assumptions of the finite-width MLP data generating process. \end{proof}

-With this upper bound in place, it becomes trivial to derive an upper bound for the total distortion.
-We present this result now whose proof follows as a direct application of the above established lemmas.